-(John 3:16 NIV) "For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.
+(John 3:16) For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.

-(John 3:17 NIV) For God did not send his Son into the world to condemn the world, but to save the world through him.
+(John 3:17) For God did not send His Son into the world to condemn the world, but that the world through Him might be saved.